-- 6.95 A significant proportion of the wastes recycled for aggregate use are recycled at demolition/construction sites using mobile processing plants and indeed often reused onsite.
+- 6.94 A significant proportion of the wastes recycled for aggregate use are recycled at demolition/construction sites using mobile processing plants and indeed often reused onsite.
 Estimates of Construction, Demolition and Excavation (CD&E) waste which can be used as recycled aggregates can be obtained from the Environment Agency's Waste Data Interrogator.
 However, this data does not cover materials managed at exempt sites or material which is managed on site and therefore does not enter the waste stream, therefore this can only provide an estimate of recycled aggregates.
 Each year the Environment Agency releases data for the previous year.
-The current data set for reporting is for calendar year 2018. - 6.96 The Waste Data Interrogator (WDI) for 2018 shows that in Greater Manchester the amount of CD&E waste handled in the area increased from 3.152mt in 2017 to 3.232mt in 2018.
-In comparison, the amount produced in 2017 was 2.72mt indicating that Greater Manchester processes more CD&E waste that in produces.
+The current data set for reporting is for calendar year 2019. - 6.95 The Waste Data Interrogator (WDI) for 2019 shows that in Greater Manchester the amount of CD&E waste handled in the area decreased from 3.232mt in 2018 to 2.694mt in 2019.
+By comparison, the amount of CD&E waste removed from Greater Manchester in 2019 was 1.088mt which indicates that Greater Manchester processes more CD&E waste than in produces.